 - Trail Condition: Alternating between sandy and hard-packed soil

-- The trail to South Camp Peak features a lot of exposure so protect yourself from the sun and wind, especially if hiking midday
+- The trail to South Camp Peak is very exposed so protect yourself from the sun and wind, especially when hiking midday

 - The trail to South Camp Peak is only five miles and features less than 2,000 feet of total elevation gain, but it is all uphill